pinojs/pino/docs/api.md

 `SIGHUP` and so on.

-The exit listener function will call the supplied `handler` function with a `finalLogger` instance.
+The exit listener function will call the supplied `handler` function with an error object (or else `null`), a `finalLogger` instance followed by any additional arguments the `handler` may be called with.
 The `finalLogger` is a specialist logger that synchronously flushes on every write.
 This is important to gaurantee final log writes, both when using `pino.destination` or `pino.extreme` targets.

 Since final log writes cannot be gauranteed with normal Node.js streams, if the `destination` parameter of the `logger` supplied to `pino.final`